Merlin1846/smarty_pants/README.md

 smarty_pants = "0.1.0"
 ```

 To create a new network simply call the new function with the wanted parameters and store it somewhere.
-Make sure it's mutable other wise many of the functions may not work.
+Make sure it's mutable other wise many of the functions and methods may not work.

 ``` Rust
 use smarty_pants::neural_network::*;